Festivals & Events

 Kobe's popular and iconic marathon is its biggest running event, and you can race too

-Held over a weekend in the sunny but cool month of November, the Kobe Marathon is one of the city's most popular sporting events and continues to grow each year.
+Held over a weekend in the sunny but cool month of November, the Kobe Marathon is one of the city's most popular sporting events.

 - Bringing your running shoes and joining the race